zerynth/docs/docs/reference/guide/docs/seqmap.md

 Return a copy of the sequence with all occurrences of subsequence *old* replaced by *new.*

+NOTE: !!! note
-NOTE: The bytearray version of this method does *not* operate in place - it always produces a new object, even if no changes were made.
+	The bytearray version of this method does *not* operate in place - it always produces a new object, even if no changes were made.

 **`bytes.startswith(prefix[,start[,end] ])` `bytearray.startswith(prefix[,start[,end] ])`**